Soya-Onishi/chisel-init/README.md

 # chisel-init

-This shell script using [chisel-template](https://github.com/freechipsproject/chisel-template) works chisel project initialization.
+This shell script using [chisel-template](https://github.com/freechipsproject/chisel-template) to initialize chisel3 project

 ## how to use